HadrienSmet/travel-app-server/README.md

     _You have now two differents strings to fill the fields._ :grinning:
-    _The line just after the tokens refers to the account of the admin on the app_ _The last line refers to your mongoDB adress wich should look like this:
+    _The line just after the tokens refers to the account of the admin on the app_ _The fourth line refers to your mongoDB adress wich should look like this:
     ```
         <mongodb+srv://<AnyNameOfYourChoice>:<PasswordGeneratedByMongoDB>@<clusterName>.<randomCode>.mongodb.net/?retryWrites=true&w=majority>
     ```
+    _Then you have the url of your server (local server, heroku, ...)
+    _The four last lines refers to the credentials to link this project to your GCS account

+    All your environments virables are now set! :grin:

 ### 3. Lauching this project